We took an exclusive ride in a flying car

 The next morning, Rachel and I were back at the dock -- and she was ready to fly again.
 The nerves were gone.
 She twirled Flyer around the lake, trying more complex moves, including figure 8s, than the day before.
 Still capped at 6 mph, she wanted to fly faster.

 A couple months ago, Kitty Hawk set up the training center on the lake for moments like this.
-The company has already conducted about 1,500 flights among interested business partners and select social influencers with its handful of Flyer vehicles.
-Meanwhile, it completed about 1,200 rides in a rougher-looking prototype it publicized last spring.
+The company has already conducted about 1,500 test flights with its employees.
+Now flights will be available to interested business partners and select social influencers with its handful of Flyer vehicles.
+Previously, Kitty Hawk completed about 1,200 rides in a rougher-looking prototype it publicized last spring.

 The plan is to get its Flyer into the hands of individual customers soon -- it's already taking pre-orders (yet prices haven't been revealed).
 But early sales will go to partners wanting to operate fleets, such as amusement parks.
 Kitty Hawk can ensure pilots are trained this way, and flights can be monitored by professionals.